Red Hat Enterprise Linux 8 is here.

 Conquer complexity with Red Hat Enterprise Linux 8

-Learn what the latest release of Red Hat Enterprise Linux can do for your organization in this multi-session virtual event on June 18.
-Red Hat product experts will explain the newest features and discuss how to deliver any application on any footprint at any time.
-Choose a track and stay for the interactive Q&A.
+Learn what the latest release of Red Hat Enterprise Linux can do for your organization.
+Red Hat product experts explain the newest features and discuss how to deliver any application on any footprint at any time.
+Register to access the sessions on demand now.

 Keep exploring Red Hat Enterprise Linux